 Commodity hardware rules:

 By 2021, the move to low-cost hardware will be well underway.
-As initiatives like the Open Compute Project make their way out of Facebook and Amazon Web Services’.
-Datacenters and into facilities run by other, smaller enterprises.
+As initiatives like the Open Compute Project make their way out of Facebook and Amazon Web Services.
+Datacenters and facilities run by other, smaller enterprises.
 “Servers and storage devices will resemble replacement sleds,” says Frank Frankovsky, Facebook’s vice president of hardware design and supply chain.
 As well as the chairman of the Open Compute Project.

 Replacements and upgrades can be done swiftly by breaking infrastructure down into its basic components, he claims.
 Large enterprises with massive data centers are the greatest candidates to adopt this type of commoditized infrastructure.